Indoor Air Quality

 Home / Heating / Heat Pumps

-In most homes throughout North Dallas, TX, the configuration of a home comfort system is an air conditioner and a furnace contained in a single cabinet, with a blower fan.
+In most homes throughout Dallas, TX, the configuration of a home comfort system is an air conditioner and a furnace contained in a single cabinet, with a blower fan.
 But although the two are housed in one space, they are two completely different systems.

 A heat pump system, on the other hand, is one single device that can provide your living space with both heating and cooling—plus they are quite often more energy efficient as heating systems than conventional furnaces are, especially in areas such as ours that experience typically mild winters.
 Contact Frymire Home Services today to learn more about these systems and how we live by our motto of “A Higher Degree of Comfort.”
+Give us a call to schedule heat pump services in Dallas, TX and the surrounding area.

 How a Heat Pump System Works